rengokantai/orwebperfplaybok/README.md

 - js execution will not block html parsing

 when to use:
-async: many small scripts dont rely on each other
+async: many small scripts dont rely on each other(download in parallel)
-defer: small rely on big js file
+defer: small rely on big js file(download in series)

 ### Code Minification
 gzipping